at-gmbh/at-python-template/{{cookiecutter.project_slug}}/README.md

 ## Getting Started
 {% if cookiecutter.package_manager == 'conda' %}
-To set up your local development environment, please use a fresh virtual environment.
+To set up your local development environment, please use a fresh virtual environment with:

-To create the environment run:

     conda env create --name {{ cookiecutter.project_slug }} --file=environment-dev.yml

-To activate the environment run:
+Then activate the environment with:

     conda activate {{ cookiecutter.project_slug }}

-To update this environment with your production dependencies run:
+To update this environment with your production dependencies, please run:

     conda env update --file=environment.yml
 {% elif cookiecutter.package_manager == 'pip' %}
-To set up your local development environment, please use a fresh virtual environment.
+To set up your local development environment, please use a fresh virtual environment (`python -m venv .venv`), then run:

-Then run:

     pip install -r requirements.txt -r requirements-dev.txt
+    pip install -e .

+The first command will install all requirements for the application and to execute tests.
+With the second command, you'll get an editable installation of the module, so that imports work properly.
-{% else %}
+{% elif cookiecutter.package_manager == 'poetry' %}
-To set up your local development environment, run:
+To set up your local development environment, please run:

     poetry install

-Behind the scenes, this creates a virtual environment and installs {{ cookiecutter.module_name }} along with its dependencies (like `pip install -e .`) into that virtualenv.
+Behind the scenes, this creates a virtual environment and installs `{{ cookiecutter.module_name }}` along with its dependencies into a new virtualenv.
 Whenever you run `poetry run <command>`, that `<command>` is actually run inside the virtualenv managed by poetry.
 {% endif -%}

 {% if cookiecutter.create_cli == 'yes' %}
-You can now run the module from the `src` directory with `{{ py_command }} -m {{ cookiecutter.module_name }}`.
+You can now access the CLI with `{{ py_command }} -m {{ cookiecutter.module_name }}`.
 {% else %}
 You can now import functions and classes from the module with `import {{ cookiecutter.module_name }}`.
 {% endif -%}